 Firstly, data types are numerous – including, for example, real-time pre- and post-trade data, historical data, risk related data, reference data and more – but moreover, data sources tend to be fragmented.

 This means that, even for a single security type, market participants must very often engage several data providers, multiple trading platforms, and different regulatory bodies in order to form a truly holistic view.

 It is also worth remembering that the overarching goal of optimising alpha is unlikely to be achieved if only basic fixed income trading data is being accessed: to remain on the cutting edge, traders must ensure that they take full advantage of new data sources, however daunting, as this will enable them to continue refining and perfecting their investment and execution strategies.

 If they are to succeed in this changing data landscape, however, it is crucial that the process of collecting and aggregating this data is simplified and streamlined.
 Execution management systems (EMS), and third-party data and analytics platforms are able to aggregate pre- and post-trade data, but in the absence of data sharing, forming a truly holistic view remains an elusive goal.

 Creating real-world solutions

-Refinitiv’s open technology platform, Eikon, now has access to both MarketAxess and Tradeweb/Dealerweb data and enables multiple data sources to be aggregated and analysed in a single solution for the benefit of portfolio managers and traders on both the buy- and sell-sides.
-These users can now run more robust transaction cost analysis calculations, counterparty analysis and risk assessments of portfolios.
+Refinitiv’s open technology platform, Eikon, now has access to US Investment Grade and High Yield data from MarketAxess and Tradeweb/Dealerweb data, and enables multiple data sources to be aggregated and analysed in a single solutions for the benefit of portfolio managers and traders on both the buy- and sell-side.

 We remain committed to the open sharing of quality data, and our extensive and often exclusive partnerships with best in class providers mean that we are able to offer flexible and complete solutions, while continuing to support the fixed income market’s transformation to the benefit of all stakeholders.